We offer both screening and diagnostic tests. Learn the difference and why it matters

 Since the beginning of the COVID-19 pandemic, the world has become increasingly aware of the importance of testing in healthcare.
 However, it is important to know the difference between diagnostic testing and screening.
 Both are important to healthcare management, but screening and diagnostic tests have different purposes and may need to be used together to create an overall picture of your health.

-Screening tests (like a mammogram) are usually less invasive and have little to no risk of complications.
+Screening tests (Pap, mammogram, Fecal immunochemical test (FIT)) are usually less invasive and have little to no risk of complications.

-Diagnostic tests can be more invasive and have a small risk of complications.
+Diagnostic tests (biopsy) can be more invasive and have a small risk of complications.

-Used together, they help confirm or eliminate the condition being tested (like diabetes or pregnancy complications).
+Used together, they help confirm or rule out the condition being tested.

 |Type of Test||Possible Results||Provides a Diagnosis?|